 At first, each shipping company had its own floating dock/specific anchorage location where it positioned its vessels, and provided a separate rowing team to bring goods and passengers ashore.
 With the increase in maritime traffic and corresponding rise in the number of passengers, this system became inadequate.
 In 1879, the construction of piers all along the shore began.

 In 1910, warehouses were built on the piers.
 With the founding of the Republic of Turkey in 1923, the piers were turned over to the Maritime Lines and Docks Administration, which became the Turkish Maritime Administration in 1984.
-The pier served as Istanbul’s main port until 1990.
+The pier, which started to host cruise ships along with cargo ships from the 1980s onwards, was used as the main port of Istanbul until 1990.